Kaurin/kaurin.github.io/pastedump.md

 ## Adding values via JQ

-Script that parses a json, structures it im key: value structure where value is integer.
+Script that parses a JSON, structures it im key: value structure where value is integer.
 A friend needed to put a sum at the bottom.
 My last line in this JQ is what did what he wanted:

 {% highlight bash %}